What Is The Electron Configuration Of Oxygen

 The Octet Rule and Oxygen's Drive to React

 The octet rule states that atoms tend to gain, lose, or share electrons in order to achieve a full outer shell of eight electrons, similar to the electron configuration of noble gases.
-Oxygen has six valence electrons (electrons in the outermost shell).
-Therefore, it needs two more electrons to complete its octet.
+So, it needs two more electrons to complete its octet.
+Even so, oxygen has six valence electrons (electrons in the outermost shell).
 This strong tendency to gain two electrons explains why oxygen readily forms chemical bonds with other elements.

 Formation of Oxide Ions (O²⁻)